Xilinx/AUP-ZU3/docs/index.md

 ## PYNQ community

 For more information on what you can do with PYNQ, see the [PYNQ community](http://www.pynq.io/community.html) pages which showcase example PYNQ designs.
-You can try to port existing designs to your board, or check for any overlays that support the PYNQ-ZU.
+You can try to port existing designs to your board, or check for any overlays that support the AUP-ZU3.

 ---------------------------------------
 <p class="copyright">Copyright&copy; 2025 Advanced Micro Devices</p>